DomJWise/ooRexxDebugger/README.md

 With this option the debugger will break at the start of the code

-(2) There are no global TRACE options but debugger placement and/or start point of debugging matter.
+(2) There are no global TRACE options but debugger window placement and/or start point of debugging matter (*)

 Before the first line of code to debug add: